 Opportunity Costs - any benefits or production lost due to the allocation of resources to the Project ahead of any other possible activities by the Recipient.

-Priority Renewable Energy Technologies (also Round Priorities) - those Priority Renewable Energy Technologies identified for the Program listed in item 3.8 of these Guidelines.
+Priority Technologies (also Round Priorities) - those Priority Technologies identified for the Program listed in the Funding Announcement for the Round.

-Program - the Research and Development Program.
+Program - the Transformative Research Accelerating Commercialisation (TRAC) Program.